The First Anti-Ship Guided Missiles (1943)

 In 1943, Germany had unveiled a new weapon unlike the Allies had faced before, a radio-controlled guided bomb, capable of striking with deadly precision.
 This innovation crippled warships once thought to be invincible, forever changing the nature of naval combat.
 The following describes these new weapons and the respective situations in which they were first used.

-- Light cruiser USS Philadelphia (9 Sep 1943, minor damage)
+- Light cruiser USS Philadelphia (8 Sep 1943, minor damage),

-- Light cruiser USS Savannah (11 Sep 1943, major damage, 8 months to repair).
+- Light cruiser USS Savannah (11 Sep 1943, major damage, 8 months to repair),

 - Light cruiser HMS Uganda (13 Sep 1943, major damage, 13 months to repair).
-After repairs she was commissioned into the RCN as HMCS Uganda and later as HMCS Quebec, and
+After repairs, she was commissioned into the RCN as HMCS Uganda and later as HMCS Quebec, and

 - Battleship HMS Warspite (16 Sep 1943, major damage, 1 year to repair).

-Henschel Hs 293, second use: Convoy KMF-26, November 1943
+Henschel Hs 293 – Convoy KMF-26 – November 1943

-- Two troopships: His Majesty’s Transport (HMT) Rohna and HMT Egra.
+- Two troopships: His Majesty’s Transport (HMT) Rohna and HMT Egra;

-- The hospital ship HMHS Karoa.
+- The hospital ship HMHS Karoa, and

-The Luftwaffe dive bombers’ first target was the C-class light cruiser HMS Colombo, which avoided being hit by five Hs 293 glide bombs.
-The jamming on radio control frequencies by USS Herbert C. Jones had significantly helped.
-However, a single Hs 293 missile slammed into the port side of HMT Rohna, just above the water line and into the engine room.
+However, a single Hs-293 missile slammed into the port side of HMT Rohna, just above the water line and into the engine room.
 The resulting explosion blew out the starboard side hull plates below the water line.
-The troop transport sank killing 1,015 American Soldiers and 134 British and Australian navy merchants, Indian crews, and other passengers.
+The troop transport sank killing 1,015 American Soldiers and 134 (British and Australian merchant navy, Indian crew and other passengers).

-Details of the sinking of HMT Rohna and the American casualties, were highly classified during the war . . . and for many years afterwards.
+Details, of the sinking of HMT Rohna and the American casualties, were highly classified during the war … and for many years afterwards.

 Main photo: The Fritz X also known as the Ruhrstahl SD 1400 or Ruhrstahl X. (Credit: Sanjay Acharya via Wikipedia)